Bouteillepleine/SukiSu_Ultra_Oneplus/README.md

 ### 🚀 Installation

 1. Download the latest kernel ZIP for your device from [Releases](https://github.com/Bouteillepleine/Oneplus-Kernels-SukiSu/releases)
-2. Boot into custom recovery (TWRP/OrangeFox recommended)
-3. Flash the AnyKernel3 ZIP
+2. Flash the AnyKernel3 ZIP with KErnel Flasher / SukuSU MAnager
 4. Reboot and enjoy!

 > ⚠️ **Warning**: Always backup your data before flashing custom kernels.
 Ensure you have a working recovery and know how to restore your device.